taherkhan30/sparta-vagrant-nodejs/README.md

 `mkdir devops`
 `cd devops`
 `mkdir dev-environment`
-`Cd dev-environment`
+`cd dev-environment`

 #### Step 3
-On your mac terminal start vagrant.
-Test vagrant is installed with the command `vagrant`, this should result in vagrant commands help list.
+On your Mac terminal start Vagrant.
+Test Vagrant is installed with the command `vagrant`, this should result in vagrant commands help list.

 #### Step 4
 Run

 `Vagrant init ubuntu/xenial64`

-This will install the linux ubuntu operating system as a virtual machine VM on the hypervisor.
+This will install the Linux Ubuntu Operating System as a virtual machine (VM) on the hypervisor.

-This will create a vagrant file in your dev-environment folder, you will also see a ubuntu console log file.
+This will also create a Vagrant file in your dev-environment folder, you will also see a ubuntu console log file.

 #### Step 5
-Open using your code editor such as Atom with the command
+Open these files using a code editor such as Atom with the command

 `atom .`

 #### Step 6

-On the vagrant file in your atom editor add the following ruby code.
+On the Vagrant file in your atom editor add the following ruby code.

 ```
 Vagrant.configure("2") do |config|